 (3) It shall be lawful by such regulations to impose for any breach thereof, or for any disobedience of a lawful order of the warden, or Warden’s Court, a fine not exceeding Twenty pounds, and in default of payment imprisonment with or without hard labour for any period not exceeding six months.

 ”.

 4 The Goldfields Act 1895 was repealed by the Mining Act 1904.

 5 The provisions of the Act (other than sections 56 to 62 and the Schedule) were repealed by the Mining Act 1904.

-6 On the date as at which this compilation was prepared, the Standardisation of Formatting Act 2010 s.
-4 and 44(3) had not come into operation.
-They read as follows:

-4. Schedule headings reformatted

-(1) This section amends the Acts listed in the Table.

-(2) In each Schedule listed in the Table:

-(a) if there is a title set out in the Table for the Schedule — after the identifier for the Schedule insert that title;

-(b) if there is a shoulder note set out in the Table for the Schedule — at the end of the heading to the Schedule insert that shoulder note;

-(c) reformat the heading to the Schedule, as amended by paragraphs (a) and (b) if applicable, so that it is in the current format.

-Table